Spillover of the Syrian civil war: Lebanese–Syrian border

-At the beginning of summer 2012, two Hezbollah fighters were killed in a clash with Syrian rebels who were on Lebanese territory.
+At the beginning of summer 2012, two Hezbollah militants were killed in a clash with Syrian rebels who were on Lebanese territory.
 On 17 September, Syrian Ground-attack aircraft fired three missiles 500 m over the border into Lebanese territory near Arsal.
 It was suggested that the jets were chasing rebels in the vicinity.
 The attack prompted Lebanese president Michel Sleiman to launch an investigation, whilst not publicly blaming Syria for the incident.

 On 22 September 2012, a group of armed members of the Free Syrian Army attacked a border post near Arsal.
 This was reported to be the second incursion within a week.
 The group were chased off into the hills by the Lebanese Army, who detained and later released some rebels due to pressure from dignified locals.
 Michel Sleiman praised the actions taken by the military as maintaining Lebanon's position being "neutral from the conflicts of others".
 He called on border residents to "stand beside their army and assist its members."
 Syria has repeatedly called for an intensified crackdown on rebels that it claims are hiding in Lebanese border towns.

-On 11 October 2012, four shells fired by the Syrian military hit Masharih al-Qaa, where previous shelling incidents have caused fatalities.
-Lebanon's position of ignoring the attacks and dissociating itself from the conflict remained unchanged.
-In October 2012 Hassan Nasrallah denied Hezbollah members were fighting alongside the Syrian army, but that Lebanese in Syria were only protecting Lebanese inhabited villages from the Free Syrian Army.
+In October 2012, Hassan Nasrallah denied Hezbollah members were fighting alongside the Syrian army, but that Lebanese in Syria were only protecting Lebanese inhabited villages from the Free Syrian Army.

 In August 2014, the Syrian air force bombed the Lebanese side of the border.
 In December of that year, they used barrel bombs on suspected rebel installations northwest of Arsal.

-Lebanon vs. ISIL and al-Nusra Front
+Lebanon vs. IS and al-Nusra Front

-Starting in June 2014, Hezbollah began battling with Islamists along the Lebanese border, who had crossed into Lebanon several times and threatened to throw the country into full-scale war.

 From 2–5 August 2014, the Lebanese Army clashed with Syrian gunmen in the town of Arsal, which left over a hundred soldiers on both sides dead.

 On 21 August 2014, the al-Nusra Front invaded Lebanon near Arsal and the Bekaa Valley town of Al-Fakiha.
 Following a battle between them and Hezbollah, seven Hezbollah fighters and 32 Syrian terrorists died in clashes around the Syrian village of Nahleh, just over the border from Arsal.

-Dozens of hostages were taken back to Syria during the above-mentioned battle of Arsal.
+Dozens of hostages were taken back to Syria during the battle of Arsal.
 After fruitless negotiations, the Lebanese cabinet voted to authorize the army to invade Syria to free them on 4 September 2014, something that they have yet to do.
-There was another attempted invasion of Lebanon by a joint ISIL-Nusra force in early October, which was beaten back by Hezbullah, and in January 2015.
+There was another attempted invasion of Lebanon by a joint IS-Nusra force in early October, which was beaten back by Hezbullah, and in January 2015.

 In December 2015, after over a year and a half in captivity, Lebanese troops held prisoner by Al Nusra were exchanged for prisoners held in Lebanon.